Skip to content

 Create the API token

 Generate a token in your Atlassian account settings.
-Sortie authenticates with Basic Auth, which requires your email address and the token joined by a colon:
+Sortie authenticates with Basic Auth for Cloud, which requires your email address and the token joined by a colon:

 you@company.com:your-api-token-here